The Property Council of Australia released its twice annual Office Market Report today.

 “The bulk of it will be delivered in 2021, when we expect net effective rental growth to slow”.

-Incentives for prime grade assets reduced to approximately 27 per cent in the second half of 2019, the agent added.
+Incentives for prime product reduced to approximately 27pc in the second half of 2019, the agent added.

-“The city fringe office market remains of interest for large corporations, with a number of mooted developments fighting for tenants,” Ms Murdoch said.
+“The city fringe office market remains of interest for large corporations, with a number of mooted developments fighting for tenants,” according to Ms Murdoch.

 “However we are yet to see a major CBD tenant relocate to a fringe location”.

-BHP, Sportsbet and Origin Energy were among the companies that looked closely at relocating to Richmond last year.
+BHP, Sportsbet and Origin Energy were among the businesses which looked at relocating to Richmond last year.

-“Ultimately all decided the CBD was still their best option given current market conditions,” Ms Murdoch said.
+“Ultimately all decided the CBD was still their best option given current market conditions,” the executive added.

-Fortunes are reversing in the Brisbane CBD, with “a pronounced” reduction in the number of contiguous prime accommodation options since last year, according to CBRE.
+Fortunes are reversing in Brisbane, with “a pronounced” reduction in the number of contiguous prime accommodation options since last year”, according to CBRE.

 Just three offerings for A-grade quality area of greater than 5000 sqm are available.

-The PCA said 1.3 per cent of stock was withdrawn from the market over the same time.
+The PCA added that 1.3pc of stock was withdrawn over the same time.

-“While demand is still patchy, we’ve certainly seen some improvement from the resource sector,” CBRE state director, Office Leasing, Chris Butters, said.
+“While demand is still patchy, we’ve certainly seen some improvement from the resource sector,” CBRE state director, Office Leasing, Chris Butters, added.

-“The co-working sector also emerged as a significant net absorber of space last year” the executive added.
+“The co-working sector also emerged as a significant net absorber of space last year.

 “The re-centralisation of metropolitan tenants to the city is also a trend”.

-CBRE said the lack of new supply will present an opportunity for landlords following the completion of 300 George Street.
+CBRE said the lack of new supply will present an opportunity for landlords following the completion of 300 George St (story continues below).

-Dexus’ 7000 sqm ‘boutique’ 12 Creek Street Annex is also due for completion this month.
+Dexus’ 7000 sqm ‘boutique’ 12 Creek St Annex is also due for completion this month.

-But after that, the city is not set for any new supply until the completion of the Midtown Centre (incorporating sites at 155 Charlotte Street and 150 Mary Street) in mid 2021.
+But after that, the city isn’t set for new supply until the Midtown Centre (incorporating sites at 155 Charlotte Street and 150 Mary Street) in mid 2021.

-This hiatus, Mr Butters said, would help put downward pressure on vacancy rates.
+This hiatus, Mr Butters said, should put downward pressure on vacancy rates.